 It’s a myth that sharks can detect blood from a mile away and they aren’t necessarily interested in blood.
-Their noses, which are made purely for detecting smells and not for breathing, can detect chemicals and amino acids which are proteins found in all animals, including humans.
+Their noses are made purely for detecting smells and not for breathing.
+They can detect chemicals and amino acids which are proteins found in all animals, including humans.
 (Yes, that includes men and semen!)

 What sharks are actively on the prowl for are the scents of their preferred prey rather than humans, so even if they were to detect human blood – male or female – it wouldn’t necessarily ring their bells.

-Also, period blood isn’t just blood; it’s a mixture of uterine tissue, cells from the lining of the vagina, and other bacteria that make up the natural flora of the vagina, so if you happen to leak a drop or two of period blood in the ocean it would get incredibly diluted.
+Also, period blood isn’t just blood.
+It’s actually a mixture of uterine tissue, cells from the lining of the vagina, and other bacteria that make up the natural flora of the vagina.
+If you happen to leak a drop or two of period blood in the ocean it would get incredibly diluted.

 Is it hygienic to go swimming during your period?

 So, we’ve established that it is clearly not life-threatening to swim on your period, but, um… is it hygienic?

 Three reasons it’s healthy to go swimming on your period:

 - The water pressure can actually slow down your period (yay!), and when using an insertable product like a tampon or menstrual disc, blood is very unlikely to come out.

 - Even if a little bit did leak out, it would become really diluted in the water.